IonicDev/hipaa-healthcare/README.md

 ```
 npm start
 ```
-- Browse to http://localhost:8080 to explore the Demo and see how the Ionic Policy Engine can be used to grant data access via encryption keys to users based on the Data Policy logic.
+- Browse to http://localhost:8080 to explore the Demo and see how the Machina Policy Engine can be used to grant data access via encryption keys to users based on the Data Policy logic.